cyrilliams/microsoftadministration/entra id/sso.md

 # Setting Up SSO with Entra ID

-While I won't be using it for this personal project,
+In this doc, we will set up SSO (single sign on) with an application called MEMOS.

-I would like to set up SSO to use Entra ID to log in rather than creating a username and password directly through the app itself.
+The goal of this will be to use our Entra ID logins rather than host our login through the app.

+## Setup SSO

 Let's go to the SSO menu and click Create: